kitnato/neverquest/source/data/manual.md

 Weapons are the main way of fighting monsters.
 Every weapon type and class has specific modifiers, as well as various tradeoffs for wielding them.
 Taking 2 slots mean an [shield](#shields) can no longer be equipped.

+An equipped weapon's burden determines how much [stamina](#stamina) is expended whenever an attack is made.

 ##### Melee weapons

 Close-quarter combat starts the moment the monster is engaged, with either party's [attack rate](#attack-rate) determining the pace of combat.